 Acknowledgements.
 We thank both reviewers for their constructive feedback, which helped to further improve the manuscript.
-AS acknowl edges the funding from the Swiss National Science Foundation (Project 188660).
 Furthermore, we thank Roman Attinger for help with the IFS data.
 This work is a contribution to the COST Action CA19109 "MedCyclones: European Network for Mediterranean Cyclones in weather and climate".